switchboard-xyz/switchboard/website/docs/aptos/idl/_generated/_AggregatorAddJobParams.md

-Parameters associated with adding a job to an aggregator.

 | Field          | Type      | Description                                                                               |
 | -------------- | --------- | ----------------------------------------------------------------------------------------- |
 | aggregatorAddr | HexString | Address of the aggregator that is adding a new job.                                       |